initz3r0/analysis/macclean/README.md

+Update: I've managed to capture the trojanized app bundles.
+Will update once analysis is complete.

 # macclean, a macOS infostealer

 Cryptocurrency focused macOS infostealer distributed through Google Ads malvertising.
 Five stages from a crafted lure page to a 115KB obfuscated AppleScript that exfiltrates browser data, cryptocurrency wallets, credentials, and personal files.
 Also replaces Ledger Live, Trezor Suite, and Exodus with trojanized copies and installs a LaunchDaemon for persistence.